- Ph.D. in educational psychology, Northwestern University

 Classroom assessment, students’ mistakes and learning errors, quantitative research design and measurement

-McMillan, J. H. (2014).
-Classroom Assessment: Principles and Practice for Effective Standards-Based Instruction (6th Ed.).
+- McMillan, J. H. (2018).
+Classroom Assessment: Principles and Practice for That Enhance Student Learning and Motivation (7/e).
 Boston: Pearson Education.

 Dr. James McMillan has completed nearly four decades of work in higher education, mostly as a VCU School of Education professor teaching educational psychology, research and measurement.
-In addition to his duties as a faculty member, he has served as a department chair (for 10 years), as director of a research consortium and, most recently, as the school’s interim associate dean of academic affairs.
+In addition to his duties as a faculty member, he has served as a department chair, as director of a research consortium and, most recently, as the school’s interim associate dean of academic affairs.

-McMillan’s career has included the development of a doctoral program in research and evaluation, active participation in national professional associations, and numerous professional journal articles and presentations, where he established a national/international reputation for contributions in classroom assessment.
-During the spring of 2015, McMillan served as a Scholar in Residence at the University of South Africa.
+McMillan’s career has included the development of a doctoral program in research and evaluation, active participation in national professional associations, and numerous professional journal articles and presentations, where he has established a national/international reputation for contributions in classroom assessment.

-His current work focuses on how students’ being wrong – making mistakes and learning errors – can facilitate motivation, self-regulation, perseverance, study skills and subsequent achievement.
+His current work focuses on how students’ being wrong – making mistakes and learning errors on assessments – can facilitate motivation, self-regulation, perseverance, study skills and subsequent achievement.